raganwald/presentations/optimism-mindset.md

 ^ Dr. Seligman had discovered something important: Pessimists had a particular kind of asymmetry in the way they explained good and bad things in their lives.

+^ Is this a bad thing?
+Research has shown that sometimes, pessimistic people make particular kinds of good choices.
+Being a pessimist in Dr. Seligman's sense is not a pejorative valuation of people as human beings.

+^ However, the research is that on balance, pessimists are less happy and make choices that lead to lower performance.

 ---

 # Optimists